C0nw0nk/Garrys-Mod-Family-Sharing/README.md

 This script will prevent players bypassing current / existing bans using Steam's built in family sharing feature.

+This script will also prevent playing bypassing current / existing bans by buying a new Garry's Mod.
+(Yes it can detect that too.)

 This will also "if enabled." add banning users by IP address to the default ULX `!ban` `"ulx ban"` and `!banid` `"ulx banid"` command.

 If you have any bugs issues or problems just post a Issue request. https://github.com/C0nw0nk/Garrys-Mod-Family-Sharing/issues